cjerdonek/groome/README.md

 Advanced Example
 ----------------

-Here is a harder example with both partials and lambdas (again, lambdas and partials are both optional).
+Here is an "advanced" example that contains both partials and lambdas (again, lambdas and partials are both optional).

     lambdas/
         hash_comment.sh